marl/marl-handbook/ch2/compute.md

 To use the HPC, you will need to apply for an account, and list your PI as a faculty sponsor.
 See the [documentation](https://sites.google.com/nyu.edu/nyu-hpc/accessing-hpc/getting-and-renewing-an-account) for details on how to do this.

+Especially if you are collaborating with other lab members, it will be helpful to become a member of the `marl` user group on HPC.
+This is only possible after your HPC account has been created, and you will need to ask your PI to request this from the HPC administrators on your behalf.

 # Recommendations for HPC use

 First, make sure to read through the documentation on how to access the cluster.